gvwilson/sensibleadventures/cloudherd/new.md

 freezing whenever she looked straight at them but she was surrounded, she couldn't look everywhere at once.

 The light dimmed.
-The calf had arrived.  *Bunch up!* she commanded it.  *Come down!*
+The young bull had arrived.  *Bunch up!* she commanded it.  *Come down!*

 The cloud hesitated.  *Prickly,* he complained.